easydatapy/easydata/docs/index.rst

-    EasyData is in early stages of development; backwards incompatible changes are possible without deprecation warnings until beta status is reached and therefore is not suitable to be used in production or on a larger scale.
+    EasyData is in early stages of development; backwards incompatible changes are possible without deprecation warnings until beta status is reached and therefore is not suitable to be used in production.

 What is EasyData